+The Third Wave of the Web Will Be Uniquely Personal.
 Two weeks ago, I wrote about the increasing attention crisis facing many of us as we work to find relevant and beneficial content from the many different sources that are challenging us for our time and energy.
-The gist?
-More content is being created in more places and "can't miss" content is increasing at the same rate, making many of us feel we are constantly in a state of missing things, forced to chew through the noise to find the best updates, but still falling short.
+Chris dixon's blog / Graphs.
+A graph consists of a set of nodes connected by edges.

 The original internet graph is the web itself, where webpages are nodes and links are edges.
 In social graphs, the nodes are people and the edges friendship.
 Edges are what mathematicians call relations.
 Why We Desperately Need a New (and Better) Google.
 This semester, my students at the School of Information at UC-Berkeley researched the VC system from the perspective of company founders.